 In the neighbouring hotel, you’ll find the famous Christkindl Post Office where visitors will send over 2 million letters at advent.
 Choose themed postcards and envelopes, finish with a special Silent Night stamp and continue a tradition that started in the 1950s.

 Austrians also adore their Christmas Cribs and most families have one in their home during advent, with Christkindl being the place to see the very best.
 The Christkindl region is known for its collection of mechanical nativity scenes and puppets and delicately carved wooden cribs.
 You can learn more about the history of this tradition at the local museum and see various working musical cribs in action.

 While here, don’t miss your chance to experience another Austrian advent tradition – to meet the Christkind.
 The Christkind (Christ Child) is the traditional gift bearer on Christmas Eve and you can often meet the ‘real life’ one at a Christmas market.

 Town of Ried im Innkreis

-As a preserved part of the song’s heritage, the newly renovated crib takes up the length of the room with an interactive light and sound display system so you can learn more about how it was built and what each part represents, from the three-wise men to a later-added typical wedding scene.
+As a preserved part of the song’s heritage, the newly renovated crib takes up the length of the room with interactive light and a sound display system so you can learn more about how it was built and what each part represents, from the three wise men to a later-added typical wedding scene.